shadybraden/compose/README.md

 ### todo:

 - https://github.com/almeidapaulopt/tsdproxy for multi device managment
-- swap subdomain and domain with vars? see adsb
+- docker swarm with desktop for a beefer cpu